• Skip to primary navigation

 Select Recipes That Use Similar Ingredients

 By selecting recipes that use similar ingredients, this will help to eliminate waste and also help you save money.
 For example, veggies can go a long way in providing food for multiple meals.
-You can make a veggie omelette for breakfast, and it can also serve as a side of veggies with lunch and dinner.
+The some of the veggies in your breakfast can also serve as a side of veggies with lunch or dinner.

 Take Shortcuts